Blendify/blender-manual/trunk/blender_docs/manual/modeling/surfaces/selecting.rst

 :ref:`edge loop selection <modeling-meshes-selecting-edge-loops>` for meshes, inasmuch it selects a whole :ref:`row <modeling-surfaces-rows-grids>` of control points, based on the active (the last selected) one.
-The first time you press :kbd:`Shift-R`, the V-row passing through (containing) the active point will be added to the *current* selection.
+The first time you press :kbd:`Shift-R`, the V row passing through (containing) the active point will be added to the *current* selection.
-If you use again this shortcut, you will toggle between the U- and V-row of this point, removing *everything else* from the selection.
+If you use again this shortcut, you will toggle between the U and V row of this point, removing *everything else* from the selection.